graphsignal/graphsignal-python/README.md

 ## Integrate

-Use the following examples to integrate Graphsignal agent into your application.
+Use the following examples to integrate Graphsignal tracer into your application.
 See integration documentation and [API reference](https://graphsignal.com/docs/reference/python-api/) for full reference.
 More integration examples are available in [examples](https://github.com/graphsignal/examples) repo.

 ### Monitoring and tracing